 Sikandar Lodhi Tomb

 Move a little ahead and you would see Sheesh Gumbad and bang opposite it Bara Gumbad.
-Now these are square tombs from Lodi era.
-Sheesh Gumbad was so called because its outer finish with blue enamelled tiles gave the impression of being a mirror.
+Now, these are square tombs from Lodi era.
+Sheesh-Gumbad was so called because its outer finish with blue enameled tiles gave the impression of being a mirror.
 Very few of these tiles survive now and the dome carries a bare look.
 A family seems to be buried in this tomb, which is fairly well preserved from the outside but is totally ignored inside.

 Bara Gumbad or Bada Gumbad (Big Dome)

 Bara Gumbad has a mosque on one side and a Mehman Khana or guesthouse on the other.
 As you enter Bara Gumbad, you suddenly are hit by the sheer height of the dome.
 In the platform between the dome, mosque and guesthouse are some graves that probably belong to a later period.
 The Bara Gumbad mosque was the most pleasant discovery of this walk.
 This mosque with three domes and five arches has the beautiful engraving of geometric designs and Arabic verses in the off-white color.
 It is a riot of incised plasterwork.
 It also has some of the best Squinches that I have seen in Delhi monuments.
 Interior of this mosque is pretty well preserved making it worth visiting.